KasperNeth/KasperNeth/README.md

-# Hello there; welcome 👋🏾
+# 👋🏾 Hey there, I'm Okeowo Adeoye

-**I'm Okeowo Adeoye**🤖

-- I'm currently learning about software and how to write clean and effcient code with javaScript
+## 🧊 A chill guy who loves building and learning

-- 💡  Student at (https://altschoolafrica.com/) Class of 2024.
+- 🎓 Studied at [AltSchool Africa](https://altschoolafrica.com/) – Class of 2024
-- 🌱 I’m currently learning **JavaScript, Nodejs and Expressjs**.
+- 🛠️ Passionate about solving real-world problems with code
+- 💬 Always open to learning, collaboration, and sharing ideas

+> _“Code, chill, repeat.”_